 Spain is a great option for buying a holiday home and Costa del Sol is among the trendy options recently.
 It is a glorious part of Andalusia where there are excellent international schools and top class medical facilities.
 There is easy access to the rest of Spain and the world – comprehensive bus services across the region, modern rail connections and well-served airports.

 If you are looking into buying your retirement home in Costa del Sol, look no further than Sunshine Golf Properties.
-They have a comprehensive list of villas, townhouses, penthouses and apartments that fits every housing needs.
+They have a comprehensive list of villas, townhouses, penthouses, and apartments that fit every housing needs.
 The Costa del Sol property market is booming so, why not take the opportunity to check out the numerous developments for your (future) retirement.
 The next option would be Valencia.

 Like most countries, if you are spending more than 6 months in Spain, you are therefore considered a resident.
 This means that you need to obtain a Spanish tax identification number and pay your dues as a resident.
 Your tax ID is also necessary when buying a property in Spain.

 It pays to get a local bank account when you move to Spain.
 From purchasing transport tickets to holiday homes, having a bank account will certainly make your life easier.

 You may send over your pension to a local Spanish bank account and may keep it in some currencies or convert immediately to Euro (€).
 You may choose from the “big four”: Santander, Bank of Bilbao and Biscay, Bank of Barcelona and Seville, Bank of Madrid and Valencia or opt for a small, local bank.